Signal & Form

 Not every business needs the same level of help.
 AI consulting engagements generally fall into four categories.

 An AI assessment is the lightest engagement.
 It is a focused evaluation that identifies your biggest AI opportunities and gives you a roadmap.
 This typically costs $1,500 to $5,000 and takes two to four weeks.
 It is the best starting point if you are unsure where to begin.
+Deliverables typically include a prioritized opportunity list, tool recommendations, a phased roadmap, and ROI projections.

 A project-based implementation is a defined scope of work with clear deliverables.
 You hire the consultant to build a specific solution, like automating your client onboarding process or setting up an AI-powered content workflow.
 Costs range from $5,000 to $25,000 depending on complexity.
+Example: a law firm paid $8,000 for an implementation that automated their client intake process.
+New client information now flows from their web form through an AI-powered document generator that produces engagement letters, conflict check requests, and file opening forms.
+What used to take a legal assistant 90 minutes per new client now takes 10 minutes of review.

 A retainer arrangement provides ongoing consulting support, typically monthly.
 The consultant continuously identifies new opportunities, builds solutions, optimizes existing workflows, and provides support.
 Monthly retainers usually run $2,000 to $10,000.
+This model works best for businesses that want to steadily expand their AI capabilities.
+A typical retainer client might implement 2 to 3 new automations per month and see cumulative time savings of 30 to 50 hours per week within 6 months.

 Coaching and training engagements focus on building your internal capabilities rather than doing the work for you.
 The consultant teaches your team how to use AI tools effectively, build prompts, and create their own automations.
 This works well for businesses that want to develop in-house expertise.
+A typical training engagement involves 4 to 8 hours of instruction over 2 to 3 sessions, plus follow-up support.

 Who Benefits Most from AI Consulting